The Big Book (Alcoholics Anonymous): History

-Much of the book was written in 1938 at the Calumet Building in Newark, New Jersey (the site of the first 'headquarters' of Alcoholics Anonymous), using the secretarial services provided by Ruth Hock.
+Much of the book was written in 1938 at the Calumet Building in Newark, New Jersey (the site of the first headquarters of Alcoholics Anonymous), using the secretarial services provided by Ruth Hock.

 The Big Book was originally published in 1939, and serves as the basic text of AA.
-There have been numerous reprints and revisions, in addition to translations into dozens of languages.
+It has been reprinted and revised many times, and translated into dozens of languages.
 The second edition (1955) consisted of 1,150,000 copies.
-The book is published by Alcoholics Anonymous World Services and is available through AA offices and meetings, as well as through booksellers.
-The 4th edition (2001) is also freely available online.
+Alcoholics Anonymous World Services publishes the book, and it is available through AA offices and meetings, as well as through booksellers.
+The 4th edition (2001) is also available online for free.
 Marty Mann (1904–1980) wrote the chapter "Women Suffer Too" in the second through fourth editions of the Big Book.

 U.S. President Richard Nixon received the millionth copy of the book.
 The 25-millionth copy of the Big Book was presented to Jill Brown, the warden of San Quentin State Prison, at the International Convention of Alcoholics Anonymous in Toronto, Ontario to commemorate the first prison meeting of Alcoholics Anonymous taking place at San Quentin in 1941.
 The 30-millionth copy of the book was presented to the American Medical Association in 2010, which declared alcoholism an illness in 1956.